Jclong98/Pi-Timelapse/readme.md

 # Pi Timelapse

-Usage: run `python main.py` with any of the following arguments
+Usage: run `python main.py` with any of the following arguments.

 | arg             | description         | default |
 | --------------- | ------------------- | ------- |